vishvAsa/AgamaH_vaiShNavaH/meta/articles/leach_pAncharAtra_2013/3_THE_THREE_JEWELS_AND_THE_FORMATION_OF/4_The_Formation_of_the_pAncharAtra_Canon/1_i_Classifications_of_scripture_in_the.md

 *viruddhārthatvam ucyate* \(PRR 29.16-17\). [[83]]

 observed, the author removes any reference to the *munibhāṣitaśāstra* s’ capacity to confer *mokṣa*.
 In the PārS’s scheme the ability to confer *mokṣa* is expressly linked only with the *divyaśāstra* s \(see PārS 10.357ab\).
 Can we infer from this that the *munibhāṣita* texts are being presented here as soteriologically ineffective, as the Vedas are presented in the PārS’s opening *adhyāya*?
-Quite possibly, although such an inference is not unproblematic, especially if we have concluded, contra Rastelli, that the PārS counts * itself* among this group of texts, albeit as belonging to the superior \(i.e.

-*sāttvika*\) class.129 Whilst the *rājasa* texts certainly appear to be restricted to the granting of supernatural powers \( *siddhi*\),130 the capacity of the *sāttvika* texts is not explicitly stated here, and so their status with regard to this matter remains unclear.
+Quite possibly, although such an inference is not unproblematic, especially if we have concluded, contra Rastelli, that the PārS counts * itself* among this group of texts, albeit as belonging to the superior \(i.e.*sāttvika*\) class.129 Whilst the *rājasa* texts certainly appear to be restricted to the granting of supernatural powers \( *siddhi*\),130 the capacity of the *sāttvika* texts is not explicitly stated here, and so their status with regard to this matter remains unclear.

+## Key features
 However, if we limit our efforts, as seems advisable in this instance, to attempting to understand in more general terms the significance of this classificatory scheme, several key features appear indubitable.

+### divyaśāstra height
 Firstly, the *divyaśāstra* s are to be regarded as being *substantially* different from all texts beneath them.
 While it is possible for new works to be *munivākyavat*, there is no such concept as *divyavākyavat*.

 The closest another text can come to the celestial teachings is to conform in its entirety with those direct utterances of God,131 and even then the capacity to grant *mokṣa* remains, *in this presentation*, exclusively associated with the celestial teachings.

+### munibhāṣitaśāstra limit
 Secondly, the author of the PārS imposes a more limited capacity onto the *munibhāṣitaśāstra* s than is present in the SS’s scheme.
 This is achieved not only by omitting the reference to the *puruṣārtha* s, but also by the imposition of an internal hierarchy, so that, for instance, this level of text now incorporates works of the Vaikhānasa tradition, as well as \( *tāmasa*\) works which have no direct relation to god’s teaching.

-[^129]: The author of this section of the PārS certainly doesn’t indicate that the PārS should be considered as *divyaśāstra*, and bearing in mind that large sections of this text are incorporated from the SS, PauṣS and JS, it does seem reasonable to view the PārS as conforming to its own description of the *sāttvika* type of **
+[^129]: The author of this section of the PārS certainly doesn’t indicate that the PārS should be considered as *divyaśāstra*, and bearing in mind that large sections of this text are incorporated from the SS, PauṣS and JS, it does seem reasonable to view the PārS as conforming to its own description of the *sāttvika* type of *munibhāṣitaśāstra*.

-*munibhāṣitaśāstra*.

 [^130]: The description of the *rājasa* category at PārS 10.361-367b begins: “\[That which\] praises, as well as bestows, supernatural powers…” \( *praśaṃsakaṃ yat siddhīnāṃ saṃpravartakam apy atha*\).
 This line is incorporated from SS 22.54cd, where it is applied to the *munivākya* level in general.